De Havilland Venom: Design

 The de Havilland Venom was a jet-propelled combat aircraft, featuring a distinctive twin-boom tail and composite wood/metal structure.
 Originally developed as a ground-attack fighter, it served as an interceptor as well.
 It possessed a favourable rate of climb and other positive characteristics that lent itself well to combat operations, and represented a significant advance over the preceding Vampire.
-It was a sound ground attack aircraft, possessing good maneuverability, steadiness, endurance, handling, and a range of compatible stores.
+It was a sound ground attack aircraft, possessing good manoeuvrability, steadiness, endurance, handling, and a range of compatible stores.
 The Venom's manoeuvrability even gave it an edge against many dogfighters of the era, although its limited top speed proved to be a weakness in this role.
 Early issues, such as a rear spar weakness and flash fires due to the ingestion of vented fuel by the engine air intakes under some conditions, were quickly identified and overcome.

-The Venom FB 1 was armed with four nose-mounted 20 mm (.79 in) Hispano Mk V autocannons and could carry either two 1,000 lb (approx 450 kg) bombs or eight RP-3 60 lb (27 kg) air-to-ground rocket projectiles – the heavier bombs being an improvement over the Vampire FB 5.
-For additional range, each of the wing tips could accommodate the installation of a 75gal tip tank, freeing up the underwing stores positions for other stores and munitions, these were not jettisonable during flight.
-When installed, the tip tanks had the effect of improving the aircraft's roll rate, which was lower than many of its contemporaries.
+The Venom FB 1 was armed with four nose-mounted 20 mm (.79 in) Hispano Mk V autocannon and could carry either two 1,000 lb (approx 450 kg) bombs or eight RP-3 "60 lb" air-to-ground rocket projectiles – the heavier bombs being an improvement over the Vampire FB 5.
+For additional range, each of the wing tips could be fitted with a 75 impgal fuel tank, freeing up the underwing stores positions for other stores and munitions, these tanks could not be jettisoned during flight.
+When installed, the tip tanks also had the effect of improving the aircraft's roll rate, which was lower than many of its contemporaries.
 Early production Venoms commonly suffered from weaknesses within the wing structure, leading to flight limitations and warning markings being applied to distinguish them from typical aircraft.

-The Venom FB 1 was powered by a single 4,850 lbf (21.6 kN) thrust Ghost 48 Mk.1 turbojet engine; later marks were equipped with increasingly powerful models.
+The Venom FB 1 was powered by a single 4,850 lbf (21.6 kN) thrust de Havilland Ghost 48 Mk.1 turbojet engine; later marks were equipped with increasingly powerful models.
 The engine was ignited using explosive cartridges, known as Coffman engine starters; at the time, many operators were not previously familiar with such means of start up.
-Early production models lacked ejection seats, which was subject to official criticism; in response, later production models were furnished with them.
-The airframe itself had a relatively short life due to having been designed for its role as a short term interim aircraft pending development of what would become the Hawker Hunter; in Swiss service, where the type was subject to a lengthy service life, several strengthening modifications were performed to more than double its viable lifespan.
+Early production models lacked ejection seats, which was subject to official criticism and in response, they were fitted in later production models.
+The airframe itself had a relatively short life in UK service as it had been designed as a short term interim aircraft pending development of what would become the Hawker Hunter but in Swiss service, where the type was subject to a lengthy service life, several strengthening modifications were performed to more than double its viable lifespan.
 It was known for its simplicity in construction and relative cost-effectiveness, which contributed to its popularity to export customers.